sdipis/portfolio_site/README.md

 So you can have multiple tiles on the media grid that all go to the same main project.

+## Media List

+Find all of the media entries at https://dipidomain.com/admin/media_list.php

+- Filter entries by parent ID
+- Add entries
+- Edit entries

 ## Project.php

 This page is for single project view.